Chart Color Schemes

 The educational profile of Mount Gravatt East exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 31.9% currently enrolled in formal education.
+Educational participation is notably high in the area, with 31.9% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.7% in secondary education, and 7.8% pursuing tertiary education.

 Frequently Asked Questions - Education